GettingOverCovidTogether/GettingOverCovidTogether.github.io/index.md

 	            <h3>What is Covid-19?</h3>

 	            <div class="service-content">
-		            <p>COVID-19, or COronaVIrus Disease 2019, is a respiratory illness that spreads person-to-person, and possesses virulence comparable to influenza.
+		            <p>COVID-19, or COrona VIrus Disease 2019, is a respiratory illness that spreads person-to-person, and possesses virulence comparable to influenza.
 Symptoms include fever, cough, shortness of breath, et cetera.
 The best methods for avoiding infection include Social Distancing and frequent hand-washing.
-For more information, besure to read the <a href="https://www.cdc.gov/coronavirus/2019-ncov/downloads/2019-ncov-factsheet.pdf" target="_blank">CDC Covid-19 Fact Sheet</a>
+For more information, besure to read the <a href="https://www.cdc.gov/coronavirus/2019-ncov/downloads/2019-ncov-factsheet.pdf" target="_blank">CDC Covid-19 Fact Sheet.</a>
 	         		</p>
 	         	</div>